neubot/neubot-viz/README.md

 Web API
 -------

-NeuViz exposes a Web API to manage requests from any user and return requested data.
+NeuViz exposes a Web API that allows the web interface (and possibly other users) to retrieve the JSON files prepared by the Elaboration stage.
 To expose the web API, run:

 ```bash
 $ node index.js